 We’ve done research and analyzed the market of spell check plugins for RTEs.

-TL;DR: commercial third-party spell check solutions seem to be more beneficial for complex projects than native tools as they bring more dev opportunities.
+TL;DR: commercial third-party spell check solutions seem to be more beneficial for complex projects than online text editors with spell check as they bring more dev opportunities.
 Keep reading to learn more.

 Spell check plugins for WYSIWYG editors: market overview